 What we expect to see from you What you can expect from us You respect the obligation of staff to maintain student and family privacy.
 We will maintain confidentiality about information relating to your child and family.
-You ensure your children attend school every day and notify the school promptly of any absences or changes in contact details.
-We will create a safe, supportive and inclusive environment for every student.
-You recognise people are different and will be non-judgemental, fair and equitable to others in the school community.
-We will welcome and celebrate a diverse school community with recognition of significant social, cultural and historical events.
+You recognise Junction Park State School is a diverse school community and will be fair and equitable to all members of our school community.
+We will welcome and celebrate a diverse school community, recognising significant social, cultural and historical events.
+You are respectful in your conversations at home about school staff.
+We will ensure positive behaviours are modelled for all students.
+You respect and maintain school, student and staff privacy in your communications, including through online platforms.
+We will maintain confidentiality about information relating to your child and family and will act quickly to address social media issues that affect staff, students and families.